abobija/esp-idf-rc522/README.md

 ## Pin Layout

 Pin layout is configurable by the user.
-Check `#define`s of [basic example](examples/basic/main/basic.c) to see how GPIOs are configured.
-Library currently does not use RST pin so connect it to the 3.3V.
+To configure the GPIOs, check the `#define` statements in the [basic example](examples/basic/main/basic.c).
+If you are not using the RST pin, you can connect it to the 3.3V.

 ## Unit testing